 "This is a read only file" text is truncated.

-Even if the original English string will fit into the place it is likely that German translation will not.
+Even if the original English string fits into the place, German translation will likely not.

-This is complete visible but the right part is hidden because it is out of parent's boundary.
+The complete text fits the control, but the right part of the control is hidden because it is out of the parent's boundary.

-These erros may be very hard to see manually.
+These errors may be very hard to see manually.

-Even if you original forms do not have any issues it is quite likely that the localized form will have.
+Even if your original forms do not have any issues, it is quite likely that the localized form will have.
 This is because translations are often longer than the original strings.
-This is why you should run the application in ever target language to find issues caused by longer translations.
-It is a good practice to include checker code only for debug/test builds so use conditional compiling to make sure that it is not included in the release build.
+This is why you should run the application in every target language to find issues caused by longer translations.
+It is a good practice to include checker code only for debug/test builds, so use conditional compiling to make sure that it is not included in the release build.

 User language checking requires a lot from the platform.
-In order to make it automatic (i.e. without significant code modification) the framework you use need to be modern.
-In practice this means that user language checking needs an object oriented framework with components, properties and reflection.
+To make it automatic (i.e., without significant code modification), the framework you use needs to be modern.
+In practice, user language checking needs an object-oriented framework with components, properties, and reflection.
 The following table shows what platforms support user interface checking: